 2. There’s no one mic that’s perfect for all situations.

 Most of us have developed a preference for a certain kind of sound: the up-close, intimate sound of a cardioid or shotgun mic placed close-in; or the more open, ambient, in-the-room sound of an omni mic.
 That preference (or unconscious habit) may determine your first-choice mic for interviewing when you can control the circumstances, but when the situation changes, your gear choices might need to as well.
 If you’re outside, in a breeze, that shotgun mic may not be useable due to wind rumble.
-If your subject is moving around so much that you can’t keep him on-mic, an omni will give you a much better result.
-Even if you prefer the sound of an omni, if you’re stuck in a noisy space, you may need the tighter focus of a more directional mic.
+If your subjects might move around so much that you can’t keep them on-mic, an omni can give you a much more consistent sound.
+Even if you prefer the sound of an omni, if you’re stuck recording in a noisy space, you may need the tighter focus of a more directional mic.

 The real answer is to have more than one mic in your kit… That said, it’s not uncommon for radio producers to use a shotgun mic almost exclusively, and it might be just as common to see only an omni mic, such as the RE-50, in a reporter’s bag.